This is the destruction Irma left behind in Florida

 NAPLES

-Naples was pummeled by Hurricane Irma on September 10 -- coincidentally the same day that Hurricane Donna devastated the city 57 years ago.
-But this time, Naples seems to have fared better, according to David Fralick, the city's communications manager.
+Naples was among the Florida cities pummeled by Hurricane Irma on September 10 -- coincidentally the same day that Hurricane Donna devastated Naples 57 years ago, according to David Fralick, the city's communications manager.

-Like a war zone: "It looks like a war zone, but it's still pretty good," Fralick said.
-"The storm surge could have been a whole lot worse."
+Massive cleanup: Mayor Bill Barnett says trees are down and streets are flooded, even though the storm surge wasn't as bad as officials feared.
+"All the beauty kind of got sucked out of the city. ...
+It's going to be a massive cleanup," he said.

-Widespread power outages: Most of the city doesn't have power, Fralick said.
+Widespread power outages: Most of the city doesn't have power, officials said.
+And it could be a week until it's restored, Barnett said.

 TAMPA